30 Must-Follow Landing Page Best Practices To Double Your Conversions

 Expertise: A recommendation by a recognized expert in a field – such as a doctor – tends to carry more weight than one by a nobody.

-For example, this page uses a doctor’s testimonial to build authority through expertise.
+For example, this landing page from Einstein Medical uses a doctor’s testimonial to build authority through expertise.

 Using images of trusted experts – such as doctors – is a good way to create a sense of authority (Image credit: EinsteinMedical.com)